Best Organic Baby Formula: 2021 Buyers Guide

 - Stage 1: 0 to 6 months -The nutritional profile of Stage 1 formula corresponds to the nutrients, vitamins, and minerals that newborns and infants need.
 All Stage 1 formulas (sometimes called “first infant milk”) are suitable as a complete source of nutrition, or as a supplement to breast milk.

 - Stage 2: 6 months and older - Also known as “follow-on formula,” Stage 2 formula is designed for babies from six months to a year (or, in some cases, 10 months), and has slightly higher amounts of protein and certain other nutrients, to correspond to a growing baby’s needs.
-Stage 2 formula is suitable for use alongside solid foods.
+The most notable difference in Stage 2 formulas is that Stage 2 formulas contain more iron.
+By the time your infant reaches 6 months of age, their iron requirements will dramatically increase.
+Hence why many pediatricians encourage parents to feed iron fortified foods like baby cereal or other naturally iron rich foods.
+Stage 2 is a good choice if you don't want to feel pressured to make sure your baby is eating those kinds of foods and is suitable for use alongside solid foods.

 - Stage 3: One year and older - When a baby turns one year old, he or she may begin drinking whole cow’s milk (or whole goat’s milk).
 Alternatively, he or she may transition to a Stage 3 formula, which is a nutritionally complete option for older babies and toddlers who are likely to be eating plenty of solid food at this age.
-Also known as “growing-up milk” or “toddler milk,” Stage 3 formula is intended for use after the age of 10 months or one year, depending on the manufacturer: for HiPP it’s one year, and for Holle and Lebenswert it’s 10 months.
+Also known as “growing-up milk” or “toddler milk,” Stage 3 formula is intended for use after the age of 10 months or one year, depending on the manufacturer: for products sold in Germany, Stage 3 is labeled for 10 months and older whereas in the United Kingdom and the Netherlands Stage 3 is labeled for 1 year.
+For Stage 3 HiPP and Holle products are sold in both these countries as their ingredients and nutrition are identical – the age discrepancy is because of the respective country's regulations.

-HiPP and Holle are undoubtedly the most popular organic formula brands from Europe.
-Both of these manufacturers are extremely well regarded, with decades of experience in the organic food industry, and pride themselves on never including sucrose, corn syrup, or synthetic ingredients in their formulas.
+HiPP, Holle, Kendamil, and Lebenswert are undoubtedly the most popular organic formula brands from Europe.
+These manufacturers are extremely well regarded, with decades of experience in the organic food industry, and pride themselves on never including sucrose, corn syrup, or synthetic ingredients in their formulas.

-HiPP is the other leading brand of organic European formula.
+HiPP is one of the leading brands of organic European formula.
 Headquartered in Germany, HiPP is well known across Europe, since manufacturers in the Netherlands, the UK, and Germany each market slightly different versions of HiPP’s nutritionally-complete formulas.
 HiPP is also famous for its specialty formulas, designed for babies with feeding conditions such as reflux, constipation, gassiness, and colic.

 HiPP also manufactures hydrolyzed formulas for babies who struggle with milk protein intolerance.
 With the exception of these specialty products, most HiPP formulas feature only lactose as the main carbohydrate source, just as in breast milk.
-All HiPP formulas contain prebiotics in the form of galacto-oligosaccharides, and most contain probiotics in the form of lactic acid cultures, with the exception of HiPP UK formulas and HiPP Dutch Stage 3.
+All HiPP formulas contain prebiotics in the form of galacto-oligosaccharides, and most contain probiotics in the form of lactobacillus fermentum (the same as found in breast milk!), with the exception of HiPP UK formulas and HiPP Dutch Stage 3.

-Some U.S. brands have begun following the example of HiPP and Holle by offering organic formulas, such as:
+Some U.S. brands that are slightly similar to HiPP and Holle brand such as:

 - Baby’s Only Organic Dairy -- Manufactured by Nature’s One, this USDA Organic toddler formula is free from corn syrup and GMO ingredients, although it does contain brown rice syrup and soy oil.